 Overtime in Lithuania is a maximum of 8 hours per week.
 Employees can get up to 12 hours per week if a specific consent is given for the purpose.
 Overtime on an annual basis calls for a maximum of 180 hrs per year unless an applicable collective agreement states otherwise.

 Overtime pay is 1.5 times the average monthly salary of the employee.

-Lithuanian employees receive a minimum of 4 weeks paid leave for a 5 day week and5 weeks paid leave for a 6 day week.
+Employees in Lithuania receive a minimum of four working weeks paid leave for a five-day week and five working weeks paid leave for a six-day week.

 Lithuanian employees can take a maximum of 120 consecutive sick days in a given year.

 If an employee exceeds the sick leave thresholds, the employment contract is subject to termination with notice.